How do you choose an SSD drive for your data center? Take a look at speed versus capacity.

 What is FOTA?

-In the U.S., most Android phones get their updates through the carriers’ networks, with versions and timing determined by the carriers.
-However, IT managers can take control of the update process through their Mobile Device Management (MDM) or Enterprise Mobility Management (EMM) tools.
+In the U.S., most Android phones get their firmware updates through the carriers’ networks, with versions and timing determined by the carriers.
+However, IT managers can take control of the update process through specialized device management tools.
 Samsung, for example, calls this “E-FOTA,” for “Enterprise FOTA,” indicating that the control shifts from the carrier to the enterprise.

 How E-FOTA gives IT greater control over updates